ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

    Copter-3.5 (and earlier) do not support assigning the same function to multiple output channels but this feature will be present in Copter-3.6 (and higher).
 [/site]

-For Quadplanes, see :ref:`quadplane-frame-setup` for motor output configuration.
+For QuadPlanes, see :ref:`quadplane-frame-setup` for motor output configuration.

 Throttle Left/ Right
 ++++++++++++++++++++